jpzoll/jpzoll/README.md

  ✔️Python - Django Framework

-🕸 I’m currently learning & creating projects in Data Science & Machine Learning.
+🕸 I’m currently learning & creating projects in Mobile Development.
 -
 📫 How to reach me: